Classical and Semiclassical Stability of Emergent Universes in Jordan-Brans-Dicke Theory: Wheeler--DeWitt Equation

-We have used the minisuperspace approximation, which is appropriated for our model where the universe is homogeneous, isotropic and closed during the ES regimen \cite{Vilenkin:1987kf}.
-In equation (\ref{WDW_1}) we have not included terms related to the ambiguity in the ordering of the non-commuting factors in the Hamiltonian.
-Theses terms do not affect the wave function in the semiclassical regimen and usually, in the study of semiclassical stability of EU, are not included, see \cite{Mithani:2011en, Mithani:2012ii, Mithani:2014jva, Mithani:2014toa, delCampo:2015yfa}.
-Then, in order to study the possibility of a semiclassical collapse of the universe ($a \rightarrow 0$) we study the properties of the potential $U(a, \Phi)$, for the cases $a \to 0$ and $\Phi \to 0$.
+In order to obtain Eq.~(\ref{WDW_1}), we have used the minisuperspace approximation, which is appropriated for our model where the universe is homogeneous, isotropic and closed during the ES regime \cite{Vilenkin:1987kf}.
+Also in equation (\ref{WDW_1}), we have not included the terms related to the ambiguity in the ordering of the non-commuting factors in the Hamiltonian.
+These terms do not affect the wave function in the semiclassical regime and usually in the study of semiclassical stability of ES state these terms are not included, see Refs.~\cite{Mithani:2011en, Mithani:2012ii, Mithani:2014jva, Mithani:2014toa, Mithani:2015ona, delCampo:2015yfa}.

-In this study we are going to consider the stability conditions discussed above with respect to the parameters of the model and the JBD potential, i.e. $(3+2\omega) > 0$ and Eqs.~(\ref{restriccion1}, \ref{restriccion2}).
-From these conditions we obtain that $-3/2 < \omega < -3/4$.
-In the WKB approximation the probability of collapse through quantum tunneling from the static solution could be estimated by the expression \cite{Mithani:2011en},
+With the purpose of assessing the semiclassical stability of the ES universe against quantum tunneling processes, we analyze the properties of the effective WDW potential $U(a,\Phi)$, Eq.~\eqref{Potencial(a,Ph)}, in the neighborhood of the static configuration, which corresponds to a point satisfying $U=0$.
+In order to set the parameters of the model and of the JBD potential $V(\Phi)$, we take into account the classical stability conditions discussed in the previous section.